Skip to main content

 • Wear as much covering clothing as possible.

-• Use a mosquito repellent on uncovered skin that contains at least 30% DEET or a mosquito repellent with Icardin.
+• Use a mosquito repellent on uncovered skin that contains at least 30% DEET or a mosquito repellent with Icaridin.

 • Keep your room free of mosquitoes and always use a mosquito net if available.